RasmusBahbah/CARRA2/docs/Examples.rst

 How to process data
 --------------------
 the default settings is set to process for all regions with a resolution of 2500 meters.
-Note that the region names have the spelling as in the table in the introduction section.
+Note that the region names have the same spelling as in the table in the introduction section.

 **Process with default settings**
     ``output = avhrr.proc()``